Abdulkadir Kebire

 Abdulkadir Mohamed Saleh Kebire was an Eritrean political figure born in 1902 at Desiet Island around Massawa.
 He attended Quranic school followed by the Ferdinando Martini School for his elementary education.
 At the age of 18, Abdulkadir left for Egypt for pursuit of education and it is where he witnessed the revolution of Saad Zeqlul against the British, an incident that left its mark on him and shaped his rebellious character.
 A self-educated person, Abdulkadir become more interested in politics and was determined to make a change in his country to improve the livelihood of his people.

 Coming back to Eritrea, Abdulkadir worked as a writer in Asmara and Massawa and as translator for the Italian delegation to Hodeida in Yemen.
 It was a great opportunity for him to acquaint himself with notable politicians and intellectuals of the era.
 He became a respected socialite around the diplomatic circles in Yemen and gained many friends.
-His importance was noticeable to the extent that he participated in the team that was set to broker a peace deal between Saudi-Arabia and Yemen over a border disagreement between the two countries.
+His importance was noticeable to the extent that he participated in the team that was set to broker a peace deal between Saudi Arabia and Yemen over a border disagreement between the two countries.
 The team included important personalities of the era: Shiekh Amin Al-Hussaini of Palestine (the leader/Martyr of the famous Palestinian uprising); The notable writer Hashim AlAtassi from Syria; and Prince Shekib Arselan of Lebanon.
 During his trips to Saudi Arabia to negotiate peace, he met and befriended the Saudi Prince, later King, Faisal Bin AbdulAziz, who used to call him ‘Al Messewe’e’.

+Early life

+Born near Massawa in 1902, he hails from the notable Kabiri family.